Who is an actuary?

 Disclaimer: The salary structure provided here is approximate and based on our past experience.

-Who can become an Actuary
+Who can become an Actuary?

 By virtue of the role of an Actuary as a multi-skilled professional in core areas of financial risk and uncertainty, a candidate with strong skills in Mathematics, Statistics, Data Analytics and Finance with good analytical skills, logical reasoning coupled with a willingness to put work hard continuously to learn and pass all actuarial examination subjects, can be an ideal candidate.